CLI best practices

 providea

-to let the user see what will happen without actually performing the requested action. -
+-n/--dry-runto let the user see what will happen without actually performing the requested action. -

-to separate options and arguments. -
+--to separate options and arguments. -

 Use

-as a file-name to read from stdin. -
+-as a file-name to read from stdin. -

 Use

-to read data from filename instead of data provided directly on the command-line.
+@filenameto read data from filename instead of data provided directly on the command-line.

 -